Spinners/Spin.Swift/README.md

 **With the recent introduction of Combine and SwiftUI, we will face some transition periods in our code base.
 Our applications will use both Combine and a third-party reactive framework, or both UIKit and SwiftUI, which makes it potentially difficult to guarantee a consistent architecture over time.**

-**Spin is a tool to build feedback loops within a Swift based application, allowing to use a unified syntax whatever the underlying reactive programming framework and whatever Apple UI technology you use (RxSwift, ReactiveSwift, Combine and UIKit, AppKit, SwiftUI).**
+**Spin is a tool to build feedback loops within a Swift based application allowing you to use a unified syntax whatever the underlying reactive programming framework and whatever Apple UI technology you use (RxSwift, ReactiveSwift, Combine and UIKit, AppKit, SwiftUI).**

 **Please dig into the <a href="#demo-applications">Demo applications</a> if you already feel comfortable with the feedback loop theory.**